How do you pick the right chart or graph for your data?

 Make sure your segments add up to 100 - Sounds obvious, but this is a common mistake.

-Column charts and bar charts are used to compare different items, or show a comparison of items over time.
+Bar and column charts are used to compare different items.
 Bars on a column chart are vertical while bars on a bar chart are horizontal.
 Bar charts are generally used to help avoid clutter when one data label is long or if you have more than 10 items to compare.
-They are mostly used to display and compare discrete categories of data and are easy to understand and to create.
+They are easy to understand and to create.

 Best practices for creating bar and column charts: